Cloudmersive/Cloudmersive.APIClient.Java/docs/ScanCloudStorageApi.md

 String secretKey = "secretKey_example"; // String | AWS S3 secret key for the S3 bucket; you can get this from My Security Credentials in the AWS console
 String bucketRegion = "bucketRegion_example"; // String | Name of the region of the S3 bucket, such as 'US-East-1'
 String bucketName = "bucketName_example"; // String | Name of the S3 bucket
-String keyName = "keyName_example"; // String | Key name (also called file name) of the file in S3 that you wish to scan for viruses try {
+String keyName = "keyName_example"; // String | Key name (also called file name) of the file in S3 that you wish to scan for viruses.
+If the key name contains Unicode characters, you must base64 encode the key name and prepend it with 'base64:', such as: 'base64:6ZWV6ZWV6ZWV6ZWV6ZWV6ZWV'. try {
     CloudStorageVirusScanResult result = apiInstance.scanCloudStorageScanAwsS3File(accessKey, secretKey, bucketRegion, bucketName, keyName);
     System.out.println(result);